 The online application form will ask for the following items:

 Include a description of the event including proposed date, time and venue.
 Please indicate if the event is already confirmed or still in the planning stages.
-Since public health requirements severely limit in-person events, please describe in detail how your event will be released to the audience.
-For example, will this event be pre-recorded, edited, and streamed?
+Please describe in detail how your event will be released to the audience.
+For example, will this event be in person, pre-recorded, edited?
 Will it be a live streamed event, webinar, etc.?
-Please note: due to COVID-19 event restrictions, the Holmes Fund will focus on funding virtual program presentations.
 Any applications for in-person events are subject to Los Angeles County public health requirements and the guidelines established by the host campus.
 Documentation of approval by campus leadership must be included.

 Describe how the proposed event utilizes collaboration between planning groups.
 Collaboration is encouraged between groups within a college, across colleges, with the general public and/or with additional external groups.